wp-graphql/wp-graphql-smart-cache/README.md

-Hello wp-graphql-persisted-queries plugin.
+The wp-graphql-persisted-queries plugin.

+Local development with docker to build the app and a local running WordPress.
+As well as run the test suites.

-# Docker
+# Docker App Image

 ## Setup